Retirement Retirement Planning

 Gas can be an expensive budget item, so consider combining several trips into one so you don’t drive back and forth.

-You also may want to consider walking more if you can.
-And think about downloading a gas app or signing up to get loyal customer discounts.
+You may also want to consider walking more if you can.
+You could also consider downloading a gas app or signing up for loyal customer discounts.

 Collect your coins